caparrov/test-github-page/resources/comparison.md

 or L2 caches).
 However, since we cannot know precisely which prefetchers are activated when running our experiments, we do not consider them as a parameter in the model.

-* **Large sizes**: For large sizes, differences in performance tend to be larger due to the complexity of accurately modeling resources like cache structure, memory bandwidth (is affected by many factors in practice like page table loads or write-allocate traffic), and prefetcher.
+* **Large sizes**.
+For applications with large sizes, differences in performance tend to be larger due to the complexity of accurately modeling resources like cache structure, memory bandwidth (is affected by many factors in practice like page table loads or write-allocate traffic), and prefetcher.